When I want good chili and I don't want to head to the restaurant for the real thing, I make this recipe at home.

-Another interesting fact about this restaurant.
-There is a local judge who has worked at here since his college days, and when his schedule allows, he still works there during the lunch hour, serving chili and Charlie's massive sandwiches or deli plates.
+Another interesting fact about this restaurant: a local judge has worked here since his college days, and when his schedule allows, he still works there during the lunch hour, serving chili and Charlie's massive sandwiches and deli plates.

 - 1 cup chopped onions

 - 2 garlic cloves, minced

 - 3 tablespoons chili powder (I like Pedro Lopez brand)

 - 1 tablespoon ground cumin